sansanwawa/sansanwawa/README.md

 - ❤️ I love using SpringMVC and SpringBoot as a framework in JAVA,
 - 📱 I do code an Android just because its JAVA, JAVA and JAVA
 - 🌐 My old-fashioned programming language when i was in college was PHP.
 CodeIgniter/Laravel is my prefered framework
-- 🥁 I sometimes do code in C/C++ when build an app to communicate with a hardware such POS terminal or a card reader.
+- 🥁 I sometimes do code in C/C++ when build an app to communicate with a hardware.
 - 🌱 I love to use ISO8583 protocol to communicate with financial institution to perform transaction.
 - 👩‍❤️‍👨 I'm a father with 2 kids that i'am always enjoying they're growing up, time by time 🍎🍏
 - 📫 So, if you want to drink some coffee and share some crazy ideas that you have.
 Reach me at sandyharyono@gmail.com or https://www.sandy.id